9 Best Mushroom Coffee Brands

 In general, mushrooms are packed with polyphenols, polysaccharides, vitamins, and minerals, which may play an important role in immune system support and function.

-This reason alone makes mushrooms beneficial for your health, and packing them in potent doses within a coffee may increase the likelihood of your experiencing positive effects.
+This reason alone makes mushrooms beneficial for your health, and packing them together with potent doses of coffee may increase the likelihood of you experiencing positive effects.

 Better sleep leads to faster recovery and thus increased performance.
-It’s a simple chain reaction that may all result from a simple reduction in caffeine.
+It’s a simple chain reaction that may also result from a reduction in caffeine.

-While we’re at it, another claimed benefit of mushroom coffee comes from fungi’s adaptogenic qualities.
-Adaptogens are known to help combat the effects of stress, and some evidence suggests that they can help to improve the way your body responds to it.
+While we’re at it, another potential benefit of mushroom coffee comes from fungi’s adaptogenic qualities.
+Adaptogens are known to help combat the effects of stress, and some evidence suggests that they can help to improve the way our bodies respond to stress in general.

 Looking at the science, it seems evident that mushroom coffee would truly be good for you.
 But there is some question of whether or not certain blends that don’t use the full fruiting body of the mushroom have the same positive effects as those that do.

-This may be where you want to pay close attention to the quality of a brand when making your final decision, as certain companies prioritize what part of the mushroom they get their extracts from, where others don’t.
+So, you may want to pay close attention to the quality of a brand when making your final decision, as certain companies prioritize which part of the mushroom they get their extracts from, whereas others don’t.

 Does Mushroom Coffee Get You High?

 With that said, you may experience a buzz from some.
-Though the best mushroom coffee is all about friendly fungi, there is also coffee (and caffeine) in most of our picks.
+Though the best mushroom coffee includes lots of friendly, non-psychoactive fungi, there’s also coffee (and caffeine) in most of them.

-If you have a low caffeine tolerance and a coffee buzz isn’t what you want to sign up for, opt for a decaf version or a brand that skips out on the coffee altogether.
-Mushrooms alone make a pleasant brew.
+In fact, if you have a low caffeine tolerance and you want to avoid a coffee buzz at all costs, opt for a decaf version or a brand that skips out on the coffee altogether.
+Mushrooms alone also make a pleasant brew.